NetSuite Modules and Add-Ons for Scaling Finance Operations

 Follow

-NetSuite is a leading cloud ERP, with its modular architecture a key strength.
+NetSuite is a powerful, leading cloud ERP, with its modular architecture a key strength.
 But modular needs aren’t static, and companies must extend functionality over time with new modules and add-ons.

 This article lists and explains NetSuite modules and when organizations enhance them with add-ons.
 It’s also a strategic guide for higher management roles evaluating or optimizing NetSuite, with a focus on enhancing AP performance.